InContextReporting/slate/source/index.html.md

 ---
 # Introduction

+inContext.ai provides voice based UI augmentation and information retrieval for the healthcare industry.
+We work with hospitals, doctors, and healthcare partners to enhance existing user interfaces and workflows to be voice driven and make clinical information accessible at the point of care over mobile devices.

 inContext.ai services are accessed through the concept of "Bots".
 Each Bot type is specific to the functionality which it is designed to fullfil.
 Each Bot is tailored with a custom language model to best recognize specific speech patterns and emits different events based on its use case.

+To get started, all you need to do is integrate our mobile SDK into your existing application, instantiate a Bot, and add some functionality to act on emitted voice events.

 # Setup